keelback-code/the-rhubarb-witch/README.md

 At each path the program will roll a number between 1 and 20 and the stat will be added or taken away from the number.
 If it is 1-10 inclusive the move fails and the player will be sent down the opposite path, 11-20 inclusive then the move succeeds.
 This will hopefully make the game more dynamic than a standard choose your own adventure and allow the player to have multiple playthroughs without the same path each time.

 It is possible, after the character stats have been taken into account, for the final roll to be below 1 or above 20.
-This is the same case in D&D so I have left it in.
+This is the same case in D&D so I have incorporated it.
 It makes the success sweeter or makes the failure feel harsher.

 Text is kept relatively short to keep the user engaged.
 The game never goes more than a few sentences (usually 2 or 3) before introducing a choice.

-The colors are all set to 'bright' as the standard Python colours are a little dim in the HTML terminal.
+The colours are all set to 'bright' as the standard Python colours are a little dim in the HTML terminal.
 I have used Colorama for my text rather than ANSI as it is more graceful and makes the code easier to parse.
 Colour communicates a lot to the user so it is a very important element of the project, as further explained in the Features section.

 ### Story map and flow chart